sargentJE/myaccess-email-campaign/LinkedInPosts/07-why-we-pay/post.md

 No. We pay every disabled tester for their time.

+See the image below?
+That's real feedback from a recent test.
+One line flagging meaningless alt text on a product photo.

-Last week, one of our testers flagged alt text that read "image_2847.jpg" on a product photo.
-That one line of feedback?
-It took knowledge, focus, and years of lived experience to know why it mattered.
+Spotting that takes knowledge, focus, and years of lived experience.
 That's expertise.
 And expertise deserves payment.

-Every MyWeb Access project creates paid work for disabled people and funds our wider charity services.

 We'll talk more about this in our January webinar → [link]